 Aim to lift weights 3 times a week, 30 minutes a week to work major muscle groups including arms, legs and the core.
 The goal should be to lift a weight that’s heavy enough to achieve 10 to 15 repetitions per session before muscles become fatigued.
 American Council of Sports Medicine (ACSM) recommends both strength training and aerobic activity on a regular basis; 20 to 60 minutes of aerobic activity is advised 3 to 5 days a week, and weight training should be done for 20 to 30 minutes 2 to 3 times a week.

 And, remember consistency is key!
 Set up a program and stick with it!
-In addition, it’s important to remember warm-up and cool down, including stretching, for at least 10 minutes before and after weight training.
+It’s important to remember to warm-up and cool down.
+This includes stretching, for at least 10 minutes before and after weight training.